The Eiger Sanction (film): Critical response

 The Eiger Sanction received mixed reviews upon its theatrical release.
 The general reaction among many reviewers offered criticism for the story and screenplay, and praise for the climbing footage and action sequences.
 Variety concluded, "Eastwood ... manages fine suspense both in the Swiss and Monument Valley climbs, as well as delineation of character.
 His direction displays a knowledge that permits rugged action."
-The New York Times reviewer described the film as "a long, foolish but never boring suspense melodrama" that compensates for its plot shortcomings with "stunning" climbing sequences that look "difficult and very beautiful".
+The New York Times reviewer described the film as "a long, foolish but never boring suspense melodrama" that compensates for its plot shortcomings with "stunning" climbing sequences that look "difficult and very beautiful."

 In his review in the Chicago Sun-Times, Roger Ebert gave the film three out of four stars, writing, "It has a plot so unlikely and confused that we can't believe it for much more than 15 seconds at a time, but its action sequences are so absorbing and its mountaintop photography so compelling that we don't care ... and so we get wrapped up in the situations, and we're seduced by the photography, and we enjoy the several pretty girls who happen along in the hero's path, and if the plot doesn't make any sense well, no movie's perfect."
 Playboy magazine described the film as "a James Bond reject."
-Some critics were less forgiving, such as Joy Gould Boyum of The Wall Street Journal, who complained that the film "situates villainy in homosexuals and physically disabled men", and Pauline Kael of New Yorker magazine, who described the film as "a total travesty".
+Some critics were less forgiving, such as Joy Gould Boyum of The Wall Street Journal, who complained that the film "situates villainy in homosexuals and physically disabled men," and Pauline Kael of The New Yorker magazine, who described the film as "a total travesty."

 More recent critics have treated the film and Eastwood's direction in a more positive light.
-Film critic David Sterritt, for example, concluded, "Eastwood's unsubtle directing hammers the story home effectively, with commendable attention to details of performance".
-In his review on the Combustible Celluloid website, Jeffrey M. Anderson gave the film three and a half out of four stars, calling it "surprisingly effective, even by today's standards".
-Anderson found the climbing footage "truly gripping" and that the film was "underrated, high-water mark for the great director".
+Film critic David Sterritt, for example, concluded, "Eastwood's unsubtle directing hammers the story home effectively, with commendable attention to details of performance."
+In his review on the Combustible Celluloid website, Jeffrey M. Anderson gave the film three and a half out of four stars, calling it "surprisingly effective, even by today's standards."
+Anderson found the climbing footage "truly gripping" and that the film was "underrated, high-water mark for the great director."
 Christopher Granger in the Tampa Bay Movie Examiner gave the film four out of five stars, writing, "The scenery in the Alps is breathtaking and the action in this spy thriller is end-of-your-seat viewing."
 Jason Ivey in the Tea Party Tribune found the later sequences of the film "truly breathtaking" and wrote, "There's simply something more suspenseful, more dramatic, when you know you're watching Clint Eastwood hanging from a rope 1,000 feet above the rocky earth."
 Ivey concluded:

-Professional climber Alex Honnold considers one of the climbing scenes of the film (Eastwood climbing a desert tower) as "the most realistic in all of Hollywood climbing".
+Professional climber Alex Honnold considers one of the climbing scenes of the film (Eastwood climbing a desert tower) as "the most realistic in all of Hollywood climbing."